KarstenPoddig/movie_app/README.md

 The folder 'report' contains among others the following information:
  - detailed information of the features and the UI
  - description of the algorithms which determine the suggestions
- - source of data (ratings, movies)
+ - source of data (for ratings and movies)

 The report is not finalized yet, but still in progress.